01craft/xslingerHD/README.md

 you encounter this, try another IIgs (or test without a TWGS if one is installed).
 I'm mentioning this because some people have never tried to engage the text modes on their machine, so this could be their first experience with it.
+If you have a problem, try just enabling the text modes from BASIC.SYSTEM and seeing if you can view the different resolutions, CATALOG a disk, etc.

 Thanks for trying my little game...